RE-Gaming/getUpdate/README.md

 - SEGA Master System: Optimized at the emulator level, no games individually optimized
 - SEGA Mega Drive/Genesis: Optimized at the emulator level, no games individually optimized
 - Atari 2600: Optimized at the emulator level, no games individually optimized
-- Atari 5200: Having issues launching into games, need to add cartridge header?
-TBD on getting this to work
+- **Atari 5200: Having issues launching into games, need to add cartridge header?
+TBD on getting this to work**
 - Atari 7800: Optimized at the emulator level, no games individually optimized
+- Playstation 1: Optimzed at the emulator level, will need to optmize per game
+  - **need to include BIOS for best emulation**